WunmiSalami/Group4-ECE1140/Track_and_Train/Train_Model/TRAIN_MANAGER_README.md

 ### **Handling State Synchronization**

-Train Manager continuously monitors for state consistency issues between Train Model's in-memory state and the JSON file representation.
+Train Manager continuously monitors for state consistency between Train Model's in-memory state and the JSON file representation.
 This monitoring runs in a background thread that periodically (every 1-2 seconds) performs verification checks.

 The verification process reads each train's state from both the Train Model instance (via internal API calls) and the JSON file.
 It compares key values: current block, position, velocity, motion state.
 If the values match within acceptable tolerances (position within 1 yard, velocity within 0.1 m/s), the state is considered synchronized.

 If Train Manager detects a mismatch—for example, Train Model reports current_block=65 but the JSON file shows current_block=63—it logs a warning: `"State mismatch detected for Train 1: Train Model block=65, JSON block=63"`.
 For minor discrepancies (1-2 block difference, small position errors), Train Manager triggers a synchronization operation that forces Train Model to write its current state to the JSON file, overwriting the inconsistent values.

-For severe discrepancies (position differs by more than 100 yards, block differs by more than 5 blocks), Train Manager escalates the issue.
-It logs an error: `"Critical state inconsistency for Train 1, possible data corruption"`.
+For severe discrepancies (position differs by more than 100 yards, block differs by more than 5 blocks), Train Manager escalates the error.
+It logs: `"Critical state inconsistency for Train 1, possible data corruption"`.
 It may automatically stop the train to prevent unsafe operation until the inconsistency is resolved.
 Train Manager notifies the operator through the UI that manual intervention is required.

 Train Manager also detects orphaned state—JSON entries for trains that don't have corresponding Train Model instances.
 This can occur if a Train Model crashes or is improperly deleted.
 Train Manager's cleanup thread identifies these orphaned entries and removes them from the JSON file, logging: `"Removed orphaned state for Train 3"`.